 To reduce costs and simplify management, Dell provides a multilayered security strategy that features integrated network and security management.
 To do so, Dell went out into the market and assessed the best approaches to security.
-The result is a multilayered strategy that integrates best-of-breed expertise from across the industry to protect against the proliferation of threats and to enable reporting and compliance.
+The result is a multilayered strategy that integrates bestof-breed expertise from across the industry to protect against the proliferation of threats and to enable reporting and compliance.

 Dell's multilayered strategy provides security hardware and software at the network, endpoint and user layers, and offers services to plug gaps in in-house expertise and infrastructure.
-This cohesive approach provides a uniform, easy-to-manage and cost-effective alternative to bringing in new solutions while also integrating existing purchases.
+This cohesive approach provides a uniform, easy-tomanage and cost-effective alternative to bringing in new solutions while also integrating existing purchases.

 For instance, the network layer should be the first line of defense to proactively protect network-attached devices from threats.
 Too often, midsize businesses suffer vulnerabilities at this layer because they are trying to manage separate firewalls, VPN and intrusion prevention systems (IPS).
-Correlating information from each of these devices is timeconsuming and can cause IT to miss the opportunity to stop critical threats.
-Dell's PowerConnect J-SRX is a router, firewall and VPN appliance that includes a unified threat management suite to protect against viruses, spam and malware.
-It also features an IPS and intrusion detection system - all in a single enterprise-class network security appliance.
+Correlating information from each of these devices is time-consuming and can cause IT to miss the opportunity to stop critical threats.
+Dell PowerConnect[TM] J-SRX secure services gateways feature robust routing and switching capabilities in addition to Unified Threat Management technology that includes firewall and VPN capabilities that help protect against viruses, spam and malware - all in a single enterprise class network security appliance.
 That way, IT can consult a single console to set security policies, such as URL and content filtering, and create automated responses when a threat is detected.
 Some IT teams try to block off any Internet source that may result in endpoint corruption as a part of their PC lockdown strategy.
 However, this extreme approach often blocks processes that are essential for the day-to-day functions of an organization.